rank-and-file/mpi-is-ai-container/README.md

 It works only on the default shell (bash), not zsh.

+After installation, the commands can be called anywhere (also on the login node, etc.)

 ## Usage
 If you use the below commands, the agent will:
 - have full write access to the current working directory